-To ensure a risk-based approach, that is consistent with the problematic exposure and minimizes potential losses, management requirements and criteria that must be met are established, which responsibility is of the areas of Credit Recovery and Risks.
+To ensure a risk-based approach, that is consistent with the problematic exposure and minimizes potential losses, management requirements and criteria that must be met are established, which responsibility is of the area of analysis and credit approval.

 Officials of the segments are responsible for detecting early warnings of broken profiles of their credit portfolios, as well as gather the necessary information for analysis and monitoring, within the management process.